Kotlin/dokka/README.md

 ```

 When documenting [multi-project](https://docs.gradle.org/current/userguide/multi_project_builds.html) builds, you need
-to apply the Dokka Gradle plugin within subprojects as well:
+to apply the Gradle plugin for Dokka within subprojects as well:

 ```kotlin
 subprojects {